Aanjul/Hotel-App/README.md

-Restaurent-Application to list the local restaurents
+Hotel-Application to list the local Hotels